bahamat/cf-primer/slides.md

 # Bodies

-I stated before that the attributes of a promise are called the body.
-The value of an attribute can also be another **body**.
+I stated before that the attributes of a promise, collectively, are called the body.
+The value of any one attribute can also be an external **body**.

 A **body** is a collection of *attributes*.
 These are attributes that supplement the promise.